The Role of Microsoft Entra ID in Identity and Access Management

 Microsoft Entra ID is a cloud-based identity and access management (IAM) service that plays a crucial role in securing user authentication and authorization.
-Formerly known as Azure Active Directory (AD), it goes beyond conventional directory services by providing a comprehensive suite of tools for managing access to both internal and external resources.
+Formerly known as Azure Active Directory (AD), it goes beyond conventional directory services.
+Entra ID is the identity layer that connects users to every Microsoft service they use, and increasingly, to the broader ecosystem of SaaS and hybrid cloud environments beyond Microsoft.

 Microsoft Entra admin center dashboard

-Microsoft Entra is Microsoft’s unified identity and access management suite, designed to secure access across users, devices, applications, and cloud environments.
-It simplifies IAM processes, strengthens security protocols, and provides centralized management with seamless integration across services.
+Microsoft Entra ID is the identity management tool within Microsoft Entra, Microsoft’s unified identity and access management suite.
+It simplifies IAM processes, strengthens security protocols, and provides centralized management with seamless integration across Microsoft and third-party services.

 Why Are Organizations Embracing Entra ID?